ronf/asyncssh/docs/index.rst

 Callback example
 ----------------

-Here's an example of the server above written using callbacks in custom :class:`SSHServer` and :class:`SSHServerSession` subclasses.
+Here's an example of the math server above written using callbacks in custom :class:`SSHServer` and :class:`SSHServerSession` subclasses.

    .. include:: ../examples/callback_math_server.py
       :literal: